Reffurence/backend_badges/docs/config.md

 property while keeping the others the same.
 In case your config file is kept secret, you may also put the secrets in the config file itself.

+This is something that may get changed later.
+However, this effect is considered intended for now.